Check-In-SKP/API/README.md

 - Username: sysadmin
 - Password: Kode1234!

-You can use this user to access security restricted endpoints. (remember to change the default password after the initial login)
+You can use this user to access security restricted endpoints.

+(Remember to change the default password after the initial login)